 Due to these keyboard-specific differences, keyboard mapping inconsistencies may be encountered when switching between target devices using Sun VSN and WSN IQ modules and target devices using USB IQ modules.
-These keys function normally if your Sun servers are attached to the switch using a VSN or WSN IQ module.
+These keys function normally if your Sun servers are attached to the MergePoint Unity $^{\text{M}}$ switch using a VSN or WSN IQ module.

-The following table lists the keyboard mapping that will take place when a USB IQ module is used in this setting.
+Table F.11 lists the keyboard mapping that will take place when a USB IQ module is used in this setting.

-Table 5.9 PS/2-to-USB Keyboard Mappings
+Table A.9 PS/2-to-USB Keyboard Mappings